OSGeo/gdal/doc/source/programs/gdal_vector_set_field_type.rst

     Change the type of a field of a vector layer.

 ..
-Index:: gdal vector change-field-type
+Index:: gdal vector set-field-type

 Synopsis
 --------

-.. program-output:: gdal vector change-field-type --help-doc
+.. program-output:: gdal vector set-field-type --help-doc

 Description
 -----------

-:program:`gdal vector change-field-type` can be used to change the field type of a vector dataset:
+:program:`gdal vector set-field-type` can be used to modify the field type of a vector dataset:

-``change-field-type`` can also be used as a step of :ref:`gdal_vector_pipeline`.
+``set-field-type`` can also be used as a step of :ref:`gdal_vector_pipeline`.

 Standard options